jamulussoftware/jamuluswebsite/wiki/en/Include-Backing-Up.md

 * Do not back up or restore settings files when Jamulus is running.
 * It is not recommended to edit settings files by hand (they're not designed for that).
-* You can save and load different mixer settings using [Load/Save Mixer Channels Setup](Software-Manual#file--loadsave-mixer-channels-setup) and store those files wherever you want.
 * You can revert all settings to their defaults by just deleting the settings file (after closing Jamulus).